 - Merchandise-Driven: The comic closely depicts a variety of gameplay mechanics from then-recent Killer App Super Mario World.
 The comic is still done well, but still made people also want to play the game.
 Not that anyone minded.

-- Missed Him by That Much: On his Bullet Bill ride to Wendy's castle, Mario passes the Princess rocketing toward the ground with the cape.
+- Missed Him by That Much: On his Bullet Bill ride to Wendy's tower, Mario passes the Princess rocketing toward the ground with the cape.
 D'oh.

 - Mythology Gag: